Anne Seymour, Duchess of Somerset: Life in the royal court

 As lord protector, Edward Seymour wielded almost royal authority.
 However, he lost his position of power following a show-down between the Privy Council and himself in October 1549.
 He and his wife were imprisoned in the Tower of London.
 The Duchess was released after a short time, Somerset himself in January 1550.
 According to the Imperial ambassador Jean Scheyfve, Anne Seymour had made daily visits to the house of the de facto new ruler, John Dudley, Earl of Warwick, who soon allowed Somerset to rejoin the Privy Council.
 The Duchess of Somerset and the Countess of Warwick then arranged a marriage between their respective eldest daughter and son, Anne Seymour and John Dudley.

 Somerset fell again into disgrace in October 1551, when he was arrested on charges of conspiring against Warwick, who had recently been created Duke of Northumberland.
 They were taken again to Tower, and made lists of clothes they hoped to be sent to them.
 Anne Seymour asked for knitted hose and sleeves kept by her servant Mistress Susan, newly-made smocks and high-collared partlets and ruffs, laces kept by Mistress Purseby, a black gown, a plain black velvet kirtle, a farthingale, a stomacher of scarlet cloth, black and white embroidery thread, £20 to pay for washing, and utensils for dining.
 Somerset was convicted of felony on 1 December 1551 and beheaded on 22 January 1552 on Tower Hill.
 The Duchess of Somerset had been arrested with her husband and continued in the Tower until 30 May 1553.
 After Mary I's accession in July and the attainder of the Duke of Northumberland she was allowed to choose from the Dudley family's confiscated household stuffs.

 Second marriage

 Anne Seymour married secondly Francis Newdigate (d.
 26 January 1582) of Hanworth, Middlesex, who had been steward to her late husband.
 Newdigate was a younger son of John Newdigate, of Harefield, Middlesex.
 Little is known of their life together.

 Death

 Anne Seymour died at Hanworth Palace, Middlesex, on 16 April 1587, and was buried in Westminster Abbey, where her tomb with its painted effigy can be viewed.

-Queen Elizabeth ordered an inventory of her jewels and money to made by John Wolley and John Fortescue, master of her wardrobe.
-Her collection included a chain of gold pomander beads with "true-loves" or love knots of pearl and a red taffeta purse containing two pieces of unicorn horn.